NREL/EnergyPlus/DesignDocSeparateDesignAndControlVariables.md

 ##### Comment #####
 Project to end by April 2021 since Jermy's internship ends by then.

-The proposed approach is to identify the design variables in the LowTemperatureRadiant and Basebaoard objects and create a separate object for these objects.
+The proposed approach is to identify the design variables in the LowTemperatureRadiant and Basebaoard objects and create separate design objects for the LowTemperatureRadiant and Basebaoard objects.

 ## Testing/Validation/Data Sources ##